Last Updated on September 14, 2021

 - Recording several phrases to train voice assistants.

 I was very impressed by the overall interface and usability of Neevo.
 It had a very modern design, compared to Clickworker and Appen.
-However, I regularly checked for work but was not able to find any.
-Every time I logged into my dashboard, I was greeted with the following message:
+It took time for my dashboard to begin showing tasks.
+But after a while, I even started getting emails from Neevo whenever a new job was available.

-So there is not much work for people in India, I guess.
+So there is not much work for people in some countries, I guess.
 But going by the reviews and discussions on several forums on Reddit, it is a legit paying site and people have made good money off it.
-Maybe once they grow a little bit or acquire new clients, some work might be available.
+Maybe once they grow a little bit or acquire new clients, some more work might be available.

-The payments for Indian citizens will be handled by Paypal.
-They will pay within 28 days of task approval, and by the discussions on reddit, I can assure you that it is a legit paying site.
-The only problem so far is that there are not many tasks available.
+The payments for global citizens are handled by Paypal.
+They will pay within 28 days of task approval, and by the discussions on Reddit, I can assure you that it is a legit paying site.
+Here’s one of my payment proofs from them (check more in Payment wall)

 Neevo also has a very smart support system, powered by a chatbot that can help you raise support issues and tickets.
 So they are definitely investing a lot in AI, I guess.
 Do signup for this site and let me know your experience in the comments section below.